Made To Last

 - Thermo lacquer is then applied to the furniture which passes through the oven once more to cure.

-Made In Britain – Packaging
+Made To Last – Packaging

 It always surprises us to see other manufacturers not paying special attention to the way their product is packed.